Dr. Mak’s Philosophy

-Dr. Mak’s care often extends to the household’s caregivers themselves, who are too often underserved and under-supported.
+Dr. Jenson Mak and his expert care often extends to the household’s caregivers themselves, who are too often underserved and under-supported.
 He also invests special effort into operating as an advocate for non-English speaking patients who might not even be aware of all the resources available to them in the health sector.

-Dr. Mak’s healthy ageing philosophy reflects this perspective.
+Through his healthy ageing philosophy, Dr. Jenson Mak is able to reflects his unique perspective.
 Although a citizen no longer serves in the workforce, he or she has far from ceased being a crucial and valuable member of society.
-However, to truly empower their continued contribution, Dr. Mak takes a holistic and assertive approach to serving his patients.
+However, to truly empower their continued contribution, Jenson takes a holistic and assertive approach to serving his patients.
 Counseling the elderly on their health issues and addressing challenges like medication complications, psychological issues, or exercise problems demands a healthcare provider who is willing to do more than write prescriptions.
 It requires someone passionate about the opportunity to make a difference.
 Improving lifestyles and behaviors is a privilege, and Dr. Jenson Mak’s ability to do just that is based on the relationships he builds with his patients.

 Dr. Jenson Mak is a PhD(USyd) MBBS FRACP FACP FAFRM(RACP) BMedSci JP.
 He has been elected to Fellowship and travelled to Washington D.C. for Convocation into the American College of Physicians in May 2016.